Skatox/spa-benchmark-suite/README.md

 # spa-benchmark-suite

-A benchmark suite for comparing SPA (Single Page Application) frameworks using TodoMVC examples.
+A benchmark suite for comparing SPA (Single Page Application) frameworks using reference applications.

 ## Overview

-This repository contains TodoMVC implementations for React, Vue, and Svelte to facilitate performance benchmarking and comparison between these popular SPA frameworks.
+This repository contains SPA implementations meant to facilitate performance benchmarking and comparison between popular frameworks.
+It currently includes a Vue + Vite implementation of the RealWorld specification so it can be compared against future apps built with other stacks.

 ## Structure

 ```
 apps/
-├── react/      - TodoMVC repository (use examples/react/)
-├── vue/        - TodoMVC repository (use examples/vue/)
-└── svelte/     - TodoMVC repository (use examples/svelte/)
+└── vue/        - Vue + Vite RealWorld SPA implementation
 ```

-Each subfolder in `apps/` contains the complete TodoMVC repository as a git submodule.
-The specific framework implementations are located in the `examples/<framework>/` directory within each submodule.
+Each subfolder in `apps/` hosts a full SPA.
+The Vue app is a first-class project scaffolded with Vite and aligned to the RealWorld feature set.

 ## Getting Started